anurudhp/CPHaskell/docs/cp_blog_1.md

 ---
 layout: blogs
-title: Introduction and out first problem
+title: Introduction and our first problem
 created: 30/10/2020
 index: 1
 ---